Adult Book Lists

 Oliver Twist — Charles Dickens

 An orphan living on the streets of London falls into a street gang to try and flee poverty.
-He tries to escape the gang but they will not let him go.

 The Once and Future King — T.H.
 White

 King Arthur learns from Merlin, creates Camelot, and the Knights of the Round Table, and loves and loses Guinevere.

 East and West clash in India when an English woman accuses an Indian man of attacking her.